Fast Algorithm for Constrained Linear Inverse Problems: Numerical Results

+Finally, we also consider another image processing task of denoising an image to demonstrate the performance of FLIPS and compare it with other state-of-the-art methods that denoise an image by solving the corresponding constrained LIP \eqref{eq:lip-main}.
+In particular, we consider the Chambolle-Pock algorithm (with the current best theoretical convergence guarantee of \mmode{O(\nicefrac{1}{k})}) \citep{Chambolle2016OnAlgorithm, Chambolle2010AImaging}, and also the more well known C-SALSA algorithm \citep{Afonso2009AnProblems}.

-We test FLIPS and compare it with existing methods, by applying them to the image denoising problems.
-The task is to reconstruct a noisy image (obtained by adding Gaussian noise to its noise-free version).
-We consider the `cameraman' image of size 200 \mmode{\times} 200 on which Gaussian noise of variance is $\sigma=0.0055$ is added with the MATLAB function \texttt{imnoise}.
-The image is denoised by individually denoising every patch of a fixed size and then each pixel of the image is reconstructed by taking its average over all the patches it belong to.
-The experiment is repeated with different patch sizes.
-For a given patch of size \mmode{m \times m}, the corresponding denoising problem corresponds to solving the LIP \eqref{eq:lip-main} with \mmode{\cost(\rep)=\pnorm{\rep}{1}}, the linear map \mmode{\linmap} as the 2d-inverse discrete cosine transform computed using the function \texttt{idct2} in Matlab, and \mmode{\eps = \sqrt{\sigma m}}.
-All experiments were run on a laptop with Apple M1 Pro and 16GB RAM using MATLAB 2022a.
-The open-source code can be found on the author's Github page \cite{FLIPSpackage}.
+We consider the three images: `Lena', `Barbara', and `Cameraman', each of size \mmode{256 \times 256}.
+On each of those images, a Gaussian noise of variance $\sigma^2 = 0.0055$ is added with the MATLAB function \texttt{imnoise}.
+The image is then denoised by denoising every patch (and overlapping) of a fixed size \mmode{m \times m}.
+Then the final image is reconstructed by taking the average value of an individual pixel over all the patches it belongs to.
+Denoising a given patch of size \mmode{m \times m} corresponds to solving the LIP \eqref{eq:lip-main} with \mmode{\cost(\rep)=\pnorm{\rep}{1}}, the linear map \mmode{\linmap} as the 2d-inverse discrete cosine transform for \mmode{m \times m} patches (computed using the function \texttt{idct2} in Matlab), and \mmode{\eps = \sigma m}.
+The experiment is repeated with different patch sizes of \mmode{m = 4, 8, 16, 32, 64}, and for each image and patch size \mmode{m}, the convergence results are averaged over 10 independent trials with independent noise.
+The parameter values in the Chambolle-Pock algorithm, C-SALSA, and the AQO oracle parameters in FLIPS are tuned to get the best results for each patch size.